Richard Rothe: Theologische Ethik

 Thus Rothe's theological system became a Theologische Ethik, as he entitled one of his books (3 vols., 1845-1848).
-It is on this work that Rothe's permanent reputation as a theologian and ethical writer will rest.
+It is on this work that Rothe's permanent reputation as a theologian and ethical writer rests.
 The first edition remained twelve years out of print before the second (5 vols., 1867–71) appeared.
 It was the author's purpose to rewrite the whole, but he died when he had completed the first two volumes.
 The remainder was reprinted from the first edition by Professor Heinrich Holtzmann, with the addition of some notes and emendations left by the author.

 The Theologische Ethik begins with a general sketch of the author's system of speculative theology in its two divisions, theology proper and cosmology, cosmology falling into the two subdivisions of Physik (the world of nature) and Ethik (the world of spirit).
 It is the last subdivision with which the body of the work is occupied.
 After an analysis of the religious consciousness, which yields the doctrine of an absolute personal and spiritual God, Rothe proceeds to deduce from his idea of God the process and history of creative development, which is eternally proceeding and bringing forth, as its unending purpose, worlds of spirits, partially self-creative and sharing the absolute personality of the Creator.

 Rothe regards the natural man as the consummation of the development of physical nature, and obtains spirit as the personal attainment, with divine help, of those beings in whom the further creative process of moral development is carried on.
 His theory leaves the natural man, without hesitation, to be developed by the natural processes of animal evolution.
 The attainment of the higher stage of development is the moral and religious vocation of man; this higher stage is self-determination, the performance of every human function as a voluntary and intelligent agent, or as a person, having as its cosmical effect the subjection of all material to spiritual existences.
 This personal process of spiritualization is the continuation of the eternal divine work of creation.
 Thus the moral life and the religious life coincide, and when normal are identical; both have the same aim and are occupied with the same task, the accomplishment of the spiritualization of the world.
 "Piety, that it may become truth and reality, demands morality as its fulfilment, as the only concrete element in which the idea of fellowship with God is realized; morality, that it may find its perfect unfolding, requires the aid of piety, in the light of which alone it can comprehend its own idea in all its breadth and depth."